-The Mike Ilitch School of Business has announced new concentrations in healthcare supply chain management and digital/business analytics to be available to new and current students in the M.B.A. program starting in September 2020 (pending final approval by the Graduate School).
+The Mike Ilitch School of Business has announced new concentrations in healthcare supply chain management and digital/business analytics to be available to new and current students in the M.B.A. program starting in September 2020.

 The healthcare supply chain management concentration will provide students with an overview of key disciplines within the healthcare industry, including medical device/pharma production, quality management, lean six sigma, healthcare purchasing, logistics, warehousing, hospital materials management and disaster preparedness.